sammuelyee/docs/cartodb-editor.md

 1. **Create an empty table**
 2. **Upload a local file**
 3. **Import directly from a public URL**
+4. **Import direct from Twitter**
 4. **Sync using Google Drive**
 5. **Sync using Dropbox**

 The most common import method is to upload a local file or pull data from a public URL.
 To upload a file, navigate to your Dashboard and click **New Table**.
 In the automatic pop-up window, click **Select a File** and navigate to the data you want to upload.
 Alternatively, you may paste a URL in this field, and CartoDB will upload that data.
 For larger, paid accounts, our interface offers an option to sync your data here.
 You may also import directly from Dropbox or Google Drive.

 If you plan to insert data by hand or programmatically, then create a blank table with the default CartoDB columns and indexes already in-place.

+CartoDB streamlines mapping tweets with direct access to Twitter API data.
+Highlights of this feature include:

+..* Go to the source for high-quality data—no third party solutions or scraping techniques necessary ..* Search by term or hashtag
+..* Analyze tweets in a defined timeframe or real-time

+To use Twitter data in a visualization, select the Twitter icon in the upload window.
+Next, you will be prompted to search for data you want within a specific time period.
+Remember that your number of available Twitter credits will update automatically and you can always add more.

 ### Syncing tables